SrinuTirumanisetti/LuxeThreads-E-Commerce-Experience/README.md

-# � E-Store Express - Personality-Driven Apparel
+# � LuxeThreads-E-Store Express - Personality-Driven Apparel

 This is an e-store specializing in products that help its buyers express their personalities.
 The store offers t-shirts that, beyond their practical uses, serve as a canvas for users to express their tastes and ideas.